sopoour/sopoour.github.io/README.md

 Besides coding this website, I also designed all of it myself.
 It's mainly coded in HTML & CSS as well as some Javascript for UI animations.

-You can find the personal website here: https://sophiaauer.me/
+You can find this iteration of my old personal website here: https://sopoour.github.io/